jflex-de/jflex/tex/lex-specs.md

 rules from a separate file.
 The directive will be replaced verbatim by the contents of the specified file.

 ### Syntax {#Grammar}

-The syntax of the “lexical rules” section is described by the following EBNF grammar (terminal symbols are enclosed in ’quotes’):
+The syntax of the _lexical rules_ section is described by the following EBNF grammar (terminal symbols are enclosed in ’quotes’):

     LexicalRules ::= (Include|Rule)+